DTU Health Tech

 Clustering of peptide data

-ClusteringTool is a server for unsupervised alignment and clustering of peptide sequences.
-The program takes as input a list of peptide sequences and attempts to cluster them into meaningful groups, using the algorithm described in this paper.
+ClusteringTool is a server for unsupervised clustering of peptide sequences.
+The program takes as input a list of peptide sequences (fasta file) and attempts to cluster them into meaningful groups, using the algorithm described in this paper.

 Visit the links on the grey bar below to read instructions and guidelines, see output formats, or download the code.